Position

 How much does a Archivist make?

-Archivists play a key role in preserving and managing important documents and records.
-They work in libraries, museums, and government agencies.
-The average yearly salary for an archivist is around $62,467.
-This salary shows the value of their work in keeping history and information safe for the future.
+Archivists play a key role in preserving and managing important documents.
+They work in libraries, museums, and government offices.
+The average yearly salary for an archivist is around $62,438.
+This salary can vary based on experience and location.

 View Archivist jobs nearby